-You own a property or land in Hamburg or Spain and ask yourself: What potential does my house, my building plot or my apartment have?
+You own a property or land in Hamburg, in Spain or in Croatia and ask yourself: What potential does my house, my building plot or my apartment have?
 Where are the strengths and weaknesses?
 Is it advisable to sell or rent the property and at what price?
 Which and how many factors play a role in the valuation?
 What other aspects should be considered in the course of the valuation?

 By means of our useful and acclaimed online valuation tool, you can calculate the most realistic sales price in just a few clicks and get a comprehensive analysis of your property.
 To do this, first select whether the object for sale is a house, an apartment, a plot of land or a commercial property.
 Then enter the year of construction, as well as the plot and living area.
 In addition, the exact location, the exact address and the road is an important starting point for the property valuation.

 The quality of a good location is largely based on the respective target group.
 Depending on whether they are young families, singles or retirees, the most important criteria differ considerably.
 For families with children, a nearby school or kindergarten is convenient, the older generation may wish to have a quiet house in the countryside of Hamburg and singles a building in the middle of the city.
 These details must also be taken into account in the valuation.

 Achieve the most realistic sales yield with our Value assessment tool.

 In assessing and answering all these complicated questions, we provide you with helpful information, because the purchase price must be right and adapted to the local market.
 We know the market in Hamburg in detail - a purchase price that is too high takes time, if it is too low, the consequences are often considerable financial losses.